dafny-lang/dafny/docs/index.md

 Dafny will give you **assurance that your code meets the specifications you write**, while letting you write both code and specifications in the Dafny programming language itself.
 Since verification is an integral part of development, it will thus **reduce the risk of costly late-stage bugs** that are typically missed by testing.
+Sample Dafny code in a Visual Studio IDE is shown next to the logo above.

 Dafny has support for common programming concepts such as
 - mathematical and bounded integers and reals, bit-vectors, classes, iterators, arrays, tuples, generic types, refinement and inheritance